thegooddocsproject/website-hugo/content/en/community.md

 We also have general meetings where you can come and meet the project leaders and learn more about the project.

-## Communicating with other members of the project
+## Communicate with other members of the project

 When engaging with members of our project, we ask that you follow our [Code of Conduct](/code-of-conduct/).